• Skip to primary navigation

 A bowl of cooked meatballs with marinara sauce on top and garnished with fresh parsley.

-• These air fried frozen meatballs are so easy to make and are ready in under 15 minutes!
+• These air fried frozen meatballs are so quick easy to make and are ready in under 15 minutes!
+Plus the clean up is so simple.

 • The meatballs turn out so juicy and tender even though they are cooked from frozen.

-• You can use any brand of frozen meatballs that you like when you cook frozen meatballs in an air fryer including Trader Joe's meatballs.
-You can also use either frozen beef meatballs, frozen pork meatballs, frozen chicken meatballs or frozen turkey meatballs.
+• You can use any brand of frozen meatballs that you like.
+You can use frozen beef meatballs, frozen pork meatballs, frozen chicken meatballs or frozen turkey meatballs.
 You can also use your own frozen homemade meatballs too.

 Ingredients:

-• Frozen meatballs - I use grass fed pure beef meatballs but you can use any meatballs that you like including either homemade frozen meatballs or store bought frozen meatballs including both Trader Joe's frozen meatballs and Ikea frozen meatballs.
+• Frozen meatballs - I use grass fed pure beef meatballs but you can use any beef meatballs that you like including either homemade frozen meatballs or store bought frozen meatballs.

 Step one: